-3. Wear lots of layers of thin clothes.

-4. Make sure you are eating enough and having hot drinks.
+- 3. Wear lots of layers of thin clothes. - 4.
+Make sure you are eating enough and having hot drinks.

-5. Try to reduce draughts by pulling the curtains and using draught excluders.
+Try to reduce draughts by pulling the curtains and using draught excluders.
+You could even put an old towel under a door to stop draughts.

 6. Get someone to check your cooker and heaters are safe.
 Make sure they are registered with Gas Safe.
 You can find out more about this at www.gassaferegister.co.uk